rhiever/TwitterFollowBot/README.md

 ##Have questions?
 Need help with the bot?

-If you're having issues with or have questions about the bot, please [file an issue](https://github.com/rhiever/twitter-follow-bot/issues) in this repository so one of the project managers can get back to you.
-Please check the existing (and closed) issues to make sure your issue hasn't already been addressed.
+If you're having issues with or have questions about the bot, [file an issue](https://github.com/rhiever/TwitterFollowBot/issues) in this repository so one of the project managers can get back to you. **Please [check the existing (and closed) issues](https://github.com/rhiever/TwitterFollowBot/issues?q=is%3Aissue) to make sure your issue hasn't already been addressed.**